-How ‘shchi’ became the main symbol of Russian cuisine
+How ‘shchi’ became one of the main symbols of Russian cuisine (PHOTOS)

 Legion Media